Pre-Expansivity in Cellular Automata: Cellular Automata on , with

 \section{Cellular Automata on $\Z^n$, with $n\ge 2$}

 Expansivity is not possible in dimension ${n\geq 2}$ or more, due to combinatorial reasons: the number of possible $n$-dimensional patterns grows too quickly to be uniformly conveyed into a 1-dimensional array without loss (see \cite{Pivato11} for a general result of inexistence of expansive CA).

-This argument does not apply to pre-expansivity because the definition allows loss of information in some cases: only finite differences should be propagated, but nothing is required for non-asymptotic pairs of configurations.

-Nevertheless, in linear CA over Abelian groups, the information propagates in a very regular way, and pre-expansivity is impossible as we will show.
+This argument does not apply to pre-expansivity because only finite differences have to be propagated.
+Nevertheless, in Abelian CA the information propagates in a very regular way, and pre-expansivity is impossible as we will show.